Villiers-le-Bel: 2007 riots

 On the night of 25 November 2007, gangs attacked a police station in Villiers-le-Bel, torched cars, and vandalized stores.
 The violence was prompted by the deaths of two adolescents after a crash between their motorbike and a police patrol car at an intersection.
 The disturbances spread to neighbouring towns on the night of 26 November.
 82 police officers were injured, four of them seriously, by shotgun blasts.

 Transport

 The Paris Métro, RER, serves through the Villiers-le-Bel - Gonesse - Arnouville station on Paris RER line D. However, this station is located in the neighboring commune of Arnouville-lès-Gonesse, 2.5 km from the town center of Villiers-le-Bel.

-Population
+Age distribution

-As of 2017 47% of the commune's population was under the age of 30.
+As of 2023 41% of the commune's population was under the age of 25.

 Economy

 As of 2007 Charles de Gaulle International Airport is the primary employer of the area.
 Within Villiers-le-Bel itself the largest employers were the Charles-Richet Hospital, the Flopak conditioning company, Gilson medical material company, and public services.